§ 4901 Short title.

 (2) The address of the self-service storage facility and the number, if any, of the space where the personal property is located and the name of the occupant;

 (3) The time, place and manner of the sale or other disposition.
 The sale or other disposition shall take place not sooner than 30 days after the first publication;

 (4) The name of each occupant whose property is to be sold.
 When a sale involves the property of more than 1 occupant, a single advertisement may be used to advertise the disposal of the property.

 (d) Any sale or other disposition of the personal property shall conform to the terms of the notification as provided for in this section.

-(h) In the event of a sale under this section, the owner may satisfy that owner's lien from the proceeds of the sale but shall hold the balance, if any, for delivery on demand to the occupant.
-If the occupant does not claim the balance of the proceeds within 2 years of the date of sale, it shall become the property of the owner without further recourse by the occupant.
+(i) In the event of a sale under this section, the owner may satisfy that owner's lien from the proceeds of the sale but shall hold the balance, if any, for delivery on demand to the occupant.
+The balance is subject to the Delaware escheat laws in Chapter 11 of Title 12, with the presumption of abandonment occurring 5 years after the date of the sale.

 § 4905 Construction of chapter.